Quick Method of Accounting for GST/HST

 Due dates

-When the due date falls on a Saturday, Sunday, or a public holiday recognized by the CRA, your return is considered on time if the CRA receives it or if it is postmarked on the next business day.
+When a due date falls on a Saturday, Sunday, or public holiday recognized by the CRA, your payment is considered on time if the CRA receives it on or before the next business day.

 For more information, go to Due dates and payment dates.